 What is a competency card?

-What is 'endorsement' and 'competency'?
+What is an 'endorsement' or 'competency'?

-How to apply for, and get your card
+How to apply for and get your card

 You must have a competency card if you: